MicrosoftDocs/learn/learn-pr/azure/control-and-organize-with-azure-resource-manager/includes/1-introduction.md

 Your manager has asked you to head up an effort to put some order into the chaos, but you're new to Azure and aren't entirely sure what you can do to make this better.

 Azure Resource Manager has a number of features that you can use to organize resources, enforce standards, and protect critical Azure resources from accidental deletion.
-We'll take a tour through these features, and show how you can use them to your advantage.
+You'll take a tour through these features, and show how you can use them to your advantage.

 ## Learning objectives